-For UE category NB1/NB2 operation in stand-alone mode, the default TX-RX frequency separation shall be as specified in Table 5.4A.3-1 for the NB-IoT TX and RX channel bandwidth defined in Table 5.3B-1.
+For UE category NB1/NB2 operation in stand-alone mode, the default TX-RX frequency separation shall be as specified in Table 5.4B.3-1 for the NB-IoT TX and RX channel bandwidth defined in Table 5.3B-1.

+For in-band operation, the category NB1 and NB2 TX-RX frequency separation is flexible within the assigned channel bandwidth of NR NTN carrier with the TX-RX frequency separation of the NR NTN carriers as specified in TS 38.101-5 [23].

+Table 5.4B.3-1: Default UE TX-RX frequency separation